ztomm/express-responsive-images/README.md

 Server-side scaling and caching images on-the-fly for express on Node.js.

-Adapted images to clients screen size or scaled by query parameter (i.e. ?w=200).
+Adapted images to clients screen size or scaled by query parameter.

 Mobile friendly, reducing bandwidth and saving load time.